Blood safetyat what cost? [Editorial]

 Prevalence of HIV-1 in blood donations following implementation of a structured blood safety policy in South Africa.

 A really interesting article about improvement of blood safety that everybody being active in this field should read.
-It shows the complexity of this subject: the prevalence of HIV infections depends on many factors that may relate to culture and socioeconomic status and may considerably differ between different countries, and therefore generalization is difficult.
-It […]
+It shows the complexity of this subject: the prevalence of HIV infections […]

 The risk associated with aprotinin in cardiac surgery.

 To read the commentary by Dean A. Fergusson, MHA, PhD, from the University of Ottawa Centre for Transfusion Research, please click here.
-See also the comment by Robert J. Porte, MD, PhD, Department of Surgery, Section Hepatobiliary Surgery and Liver Transplantation, and Herman G.D.
-Hendriks, MD, PhD, Department of Anesthesiology, University Medical Center Groningen, The […]
+See also the comment by Robert J. Porte, […]

 The reporting of theoretical health risks by the media: Canadian newspaper reporting of potential blood transmission of Creutzfeldt-Jakob disease.